-Yves Engler is the author of eight books, including the recently released The New Commune-ist Manifesto — Workers of the World It Really is Time to Unite, written with three other co-authors by directing Ernesto (Ernie) Raj Peshkov-Chow, an avatar of the post ethnic international working class.
+Yves Engler is the author of eight books, including the soon to be released (Sept.
+15, 2015) Canada in Africa — 300 Years of Aid and Exploitation.
 All are available in bookstores across Canada and the USA.
-Some are available as ebooks.
+All but but one are also available as ebooks on Amazon.
 Yves encourages readers to purchase his books at local independent retailers or to order them through Turning The Tide bookstore.
 Bookstore and academic orders must be placed through Fernwood Publishing.
 If your organization would like to sell Yves’ books as part of fundraising activity please email yvesengler(at)hotmail.com for bulk sale prices.

 Canada In Africa — 300 Years of Aid and Exploitation— 2015

 Canada in Africa documents Canadian involvement in the transatlantic slave trade, the “scramble for Africa” and European colonialism.
 The book reveals Ottawa’s opposition to anticolonial struggles, its support for apartheid South Africa and Idi Amin’s coup, and its role in ousting independence leaders Patrice Lumumba and Kwame Nkrumah.
 Based on an exhaustive look at the public record as well as on-the-ground research, Canada in Africa shows how the federal government pressed African countries to follow neoliberal economic prescriptions and sheds light on Canada’s part in the violence that has engulfed Somalia, Rwanda and the Congo, as well as how Canada’s indifference to climate change means a death sentence to ever-growing numbers of Africans.

 Praise for Canada in Africa